-In the present method, the response of the fluid-filled crack is calculated by determining the crack surface displacement, so that the continuity of the normal stress in the elastic solid τ{22} and the fluid pressure P is satisfied on the crack surface, using the collocation method (see eqs 17 and 18).
-Since the normal stress in the elastic solid and the fluid pressure can be computed separately using eqs (5) and (10), we can store and reuse these results as far as the material properties are kept unchanged.
-For example, when computing the response of a fluid-filled crack for different sets of fluid parameters with fixed parameters in the elastic solid, the normal stress τ{22} on the crack surface due to the crack surface displacement represented by each degree of the polynomial can be used for all the computations with different fluid parameters; for each set of fluid parameters, we only need to evaluate the fluid pressure P on the crack surface using eq.
-(10) and determine the crack surface displacement by solving the algebraic equation (eq.
-18), whose size is just $N_x \times N_c$.
-In addition, the integration featured in the expression for the fluid pressure (eq.
-10) has no singularity when the crack surface displacement is smooth, and thus, the numerical evaluation of the integral can be carried out at very small computational cost.
-These features lead to an efficient and systematic computation of the dynamic response of a fluid-filled crack, having various sets of fluid parameters, with minimum computational cost compared with domain-type methods like FDTD.
+In the present method, the response of the fluid-filled crack is calculated by determining the crack surface displacement so that the continuity of the normal stress in the elastic solid τ{22} and the fluid pressure P is satisfied on the crack surface using the collocation method (see Eqs.
+(17) and (18)).
+Since the normal stress in the elastic solid and the fluid pressure can be computed separately using Eqs.
+(5) and (10), we can store and reuse these results as far as the material properties are kept unchanged.
+For example, when computing the response of a fluid-filled crack for different sets of fluid parameters with fixed parameters in the elastic solid, the normal stress τ{22} on the crack surface due to the crack surface displacement represented by each degree of the polynomial can be used for all the computations with different fluid parameters; for each set of fluid parameters, we only need to evaluate the fluid pressure P on the crack surface using Eq.
+(10) and determine the crack surface displacement by solving the algebraic equation Eq.
+(18) whose size is just $N_x \times N_c$.
+In addition, the integration featured in the expression for the fluid pressure (Eq.
+(10)) has no singularity when the crack surface displacement is smooth, and thus the numerical evaluation of the integral can be carried out at very small computational cost.
+These features leads to an efficient and systematic computation of the dynamic response of a fluid-filled crack having various sets of fluid parameters with minimum computational cost as compared to domain-type methods like FDTD.